TechnossusLLC/On-Premises-Release-Toolkit/Tasks/overview.md

 - Require SSL Redirect
 -- This task allows you to force an IIS Application to only allow an SSL connection.

+- Deploy Windows Service
+-- This task allows you to deploy a windows service.

 ### Roadmap
 - Coming Soon!